 - Ask how often it should be applied and for how many days.

 - If there are many patchy areas, the doctor may prescribe a stronger medicine.

 Ringworm usually goes away within 4 weeks of treatment.

 - Wash and dry your hands.

-- Spread the cream on the outside area of the rash first then spread the cream toward the center of the rash (Picture 1).
+- Spread the cream, beginning from the outside area first, then move toward the center of the rash (Picture 1).

 - Wash and dry your hands well.

 The fungus grows well on warm, dark, moist areas of the body.
 To prevent ringworm from spreading to others: